Retirement & Investment Plans

 - Employees who are age 50 and over may make contributions with a higher annual limit.

-- Employees may contribute twice the normal limit for any or all of the last three years prior to normal retirement age.
+- Employees may contribute twice the normal limit for any or all of the last three years prior to normal retirement age, subject to CMS approval.

 Contact T. Rowe Price for catch-up provision details at 888-457-5770.

 Contact CMS Deferred Compensation office or T. Rowe Price for questions about the plan or the funds offered.

 T. Rowe Price

 This information is provided with the understanding that it is a source of information and does not constitute legal, tax, or other professional advice.
 If legal advice or other professional assistance is required, the services of a professional advisor should be sought.